By John Z. Auxiliar de Conversación in Murcia 2019/2020

 1. Make sure you find a company which allows your nationality to work for it.
 Being Australian we were surprisingly restricted.

 2. Understand the technical requirements you need to teach online.
 You may need a specific speed of Internet, which depending on where you are placed, can be a challenge.

 3. Understand what TEFL certificate is required.
 Not all TEFL certificates are equal.
 You have some companies requiring various amounts of hours, and some even requiring classroom hours.

 A lot of the companies are just treating this as a check box.
 They are required that the teachers be certified, so they just need proof of a certificate.
 They could not care if it cost you $2000 or $2.

 Reason 2 for Getting a Certificate: You Want to be a Better Teacher and Pursue Teaching

 The TEFL course is a great starting point into teaching.
 In our case, we are not planning to do this long term, so we didn’t need it for this purpose.
 Although during our research we found out a lot of information about it.

 You will want to choose a reputable course provider.
 This is not a check box for you, but rather a course in which you plan to learn skills.
 ConversaSpain offers a certified online course, with the great thing being they would provide you insights on teaching methods and a module for young learners If you decide to teach elsewhere in the world, chances are you will require a TEFL certificate to show you are certified.
-Everything we read and researched advised completing the TEFL certificate in the country you are wanting to work in.
-The reason being is you will develop connections and finding a job should be slightly easier once you are certified.
+Everything we read and researched advised completing the TEFL certificate in the country you are wanting to stay in.
+The reason being is you will develop connections and finding an opportunity should be slightly easier once you are certified.